Tariffs on DIY Packrafts?

 The Telkwa is the world’s first packraft to feature a wrap-around floor that protects the tubes high above the waterline.
 It’s the toughest and stiffest DIY Packraft, ideal for whitewater paddlers and those who want that extra peace of mind.

-The Ultralight is the lightest DIY Packraft, designed for long hikes, lakes, and careful paddling in mild rapids.
+The Ultralight is the lightest DIY Packraft, designed for long hikes, lakes, and more careful paddling in milder rapids than the other DIY Packrafts.